rich-newman/sudoku-killer-kenken-futoshiki-kakuro-solver/readme.md

 Having tried several of these I realized that these were all basically the same puzzle, and that they lent themselves to a generic solution which could be implemented in code.

-So as a holiday project I decided to write a solver.
+So I decided to write a solver.
 I wanted to use an OO language as it seemed to fit the problem quite well, so used C#.

 This code is the result of that project.